microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/teams-msal2.md

 ### Creating an app/client ID

-For details about how to register an app and get a client ID, see [Create an Azure Active Directory app](../get-started/add-aad-app-registration.md).
+For details about how to register an app and get a client ID for interactive authentication, see [Create an Azure Active Directory app](../get-started/add-aad-app-registration.md).

-### Difference between Teams Provider and Teams Msal2 Provider
-Teams Provider makes use of MSAL Provider, while TeamsMsal2Provider makes use of the newer MSAL2Provider.
-Msal2Provider is built on top of [msal-browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser), which implements the OAuth 2.0 [Authorization Code Flow](/azure/active-directory/develop/v2-oauth2-auth-code-flow) with PKCE.
-Authorization Code Flow is deemed more secure than Implicit Grant Flow for web applications, so we recommend usage of TeamsSSOProvider over TeamsProvider.
-For details about security issues related to implicit grant flow, see [Disadvantages of the implicit flow](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-04#section-9.8.6).
+For details about how to register an app and get a client ID and secret for Single Sign-On, see [Build a Microsoft Teams tab with Single Sign-On](../get-started/build-a-microsoft-teams-sso-tab.md)

 ## Migrating from TeamsProvider to TeamsMsal2Provider
 To migrate an application that's using Teams Provider to the Teams Msal2 Provider: